 Book as much accommodation as you can depending on what you know about your trip.

 If you are planning a longer trip, traveling with friends, for example, book the first few days’ accommodations before you go and then book more once you have a concrete plan and you know where you will be.
-It’s absolutely fine to book things whilst on the move, plans can change after all!
+It’s absolutely fine to book things while on the move, plans can change after all!

 What to look out for when booking accommodation